Work in progress

 Analysis Reviews (Forthcoming)

-Very Short Abstract: I develop a new Hybrid account of the nature of normative concepts and use it to explain away the Reductivist-unfriendly "just too different" intuition.
+Very Short Abstract I develop a new Hybrid account of the nature of normative concepts and use it to explain why we are able to make certain natural-to-normative inferences and vice versa.
+I also use it to begin explaining away the Reductivist-unfriendly "just too different" intuition.

 Moral Realism, Speech Act Diversity, and Expressivism